janverschelde/PHCpack/src/doc/source/welcome.rst

 The work of Anton Leykin also paved the way for the Macaulay2 interface, which was further developed into ``PHCpack.m2`` in joint work with Elizabeth Gross and Sonja Petrovic.
+The ``PHCpack.m2`` (and also PHCpack itself) improved during various Macaulay2 workshops, with the help of
+Taylor Brysiewicz, Diego Cifuentes, Corey Harris, Kaie Kubjas, Anne Seigal, and Jeff Sommars.

 The software has been developed with GNAT GPL, the gnu-ada compiler.